cameronapak/geeks-for-faith/src/content/posts/i-bought-a-domain.md

 ---
-title: "So..
+title: "So...
 I bought a domain"
 description: "About geeksforfaith.com"
 date: "Apr 10 2025"
 ---

 Welcome to GeeksForFaith.com!

-At this time, I'm not yet sure what to do with this domain.
-When Pat Gelsinger declared that we're "geeks for faith" at the Missional AI conference, I couldn't help but grab out my laptop and search for the domain.
+Pat Gelsinger declared that we're "geeks for faith" at the Missional AI conference.

+I couldn't help but grab out my laptop and search for the domain.
 And, it was available to my suprise.

 While I don't know the exact use for this domain at this time, I do know some things: